-That guy is a man who may doubt himself/others.
+That guy is a man can deceive himself/others.

 This sentence demonstrates ultimate control.
-The subject is able to doubt so much that he himself is to be doubted by him.
+The subject is able to deceive so much that he himself can be victim to his own deceit.
 So, there are at least two restrictions to keep in mind: spontaneity and control.
 The former makes が obligatory, and the latter makes を obligatory.

 ～ようになる & ～ようにする

 Consider ～ようになる and ～ようにする.
 The former is intransitive and the latter is transitive.
 Thus, you do not see interchangeability with が and を. will be used to show how to view the main argument to focus on in these sentences.
 The content of the brackets could be replaced with other phrases, but the grammar would still be the same.

 I became able to naturally write Kanji while I was studying every day.

 I will have (the students) able to write the Joyo Kanji by the time the fourth year students end.

 18. 乃理子は独学でハングル｛が 〇・を?｝書けるようになった。